sqykly/HoloREA/docs/build.md

     function zomePublicFunction() ...

     function genesis() ...
+    /*/
     /**/

 Recommended on during development.
 Any code the is shared with Holochain but not other modules should be wrapped like that.

+### Schemas

+Due to some missing capabilities in the Holochain JSON validator, schemas beyond basic POD structs will need to be "compiled" for a build.
+As such, the originals have been moved into the `src` directory.

+The keyword properties `$ref` and `dependencies` are buggy if not missing.
+Probably the most common cases of `dependencies` look like this:

+    "properties": {
+      "foo": {
+        "type": "string",
+        "dependencies": ["bar", "baz"]
+      }
+    }

+I've seen errors that _imply_ that that may work.
+However, I was using the more complicated form to specify an actual schema for those dependent properties, and that is not happening.
+Thus, the build script also triggers a node module that:

+- inlines all `$ref` to replace objects directly
+- implements a new keyword, `$extends`.
+The value is a reference to another source JSON schema, and any fields in that schema that are not overwritten by the first schema will be placed directly into the first schema.
+That is a whole-file deep merge, so anything in super's `properties` will appear in the sub-schema's `properties`.
+If the super has `required` properties, they will be appended to the sub's `required`.
+Doesn't do anything surprising.

+After the build script runs, the zomes in `bin` are so simple that misinterpreting them is impossible.